FIRST ALERT: Saturday and Sunday are Alert Days as we track periods of rain & storms from Delta in the Midlands

 Alert Day Saturday: Mostly Cloudy.
 Scattered Showers (50%).
 Storms Possible.
 Highs in the upper 70s.

 Alert Day Sunday: Mostly Cloudy.
 Periods of Rain (70%).
+Breezy.
 Storms Possible.
 Highs in the lower 80s.

 Copyright 2020 WIS.
 All rights reserved.